There is a difference between simple harmonic motion and harmonic motion. What is a harmonic motion?

 However, what will happen if I move it to the right or to the left?
 The

-restoring force shown with the red arrow will try to bring it back to
+restoring force shown with the red arrow in the figure below will try to bring it back to

 equilibrium point.
 In fact the restoring force is the force that makes

 the pendulum swing back and forth.
-Keep in mind also that in SHM, the
+Keep in mind also that in simple harmonic motion, the

 displacement to the right or to the left also called amplitude must not

 be too big.
 In other words, if you move the ball to the right too much,

 it will not give you a simple harmonic motion.